Cash is king as emergency stimulus fails to stop market panic

 Investors will be parsing U.S. weekly jobless figures due at 1230 GMT, and in the weeks to come to gauge the depth of layoffs.

-The selloff followed an attempt at stabilizing in morning trade, with an ECB pledge to buy 750 billion euro ($820 billion) in bonds through 2020 offering some support.
+The selloff followed an attempt at stabilising in morning trade, with an ECB pledge to buy 750 billion euro ($820 billion) in bonds through 2020 offering some support.

 In the afternoon the U.S. Federal Reserve promised a liquidity facility for money market mutual funds.